stan-dev/design-docs/designs/0030-complex-numbers.md

 ### R dump format input

-We can adopt the standard R dump format for complex number output, which separates the real and imaginary component with the
+The R dump format treats a complex number as a pair.
+For a complex number with real component 3 and imaginary component 1.5, the R dump format is

 ```
-z1 <- 3-1.5i
+z1 <- c(3, 1.5)
-z2 <- 2.3+4.7i
 ```

 ## Rationale and alternatives

 Most of these proposals are just applying the simplest possible thing that is mathematically and computationally coherent.
 For example, it's natural to promote `real` to `complex` in mathematics, so we allow it in the language.
-Similarly, it's natural to

 ### Container type alternative